 The operations of student accommodation are governed by the student code of conduct and the Student Housing Policy.
 We endeavor to uphold international student accommodation standards by affiliating to Association of College and University Housing Officers International (ACUHO-i).
 The Botswana International University of Science and Technology is a member of ACUHO-i.

 On campus accommodation is available to students on both a single bed and a shared room basis.
 All the BIUST student residences have 24/7 WI-FI connectivity and accommodation applications are processed online.
 Priority for on campus housing is given to deserving first year students, new transfer students and international students.
 To meet the demand for on campus accommodation, a model of high-density living has been adopted to maximize the number of students that could be accommodated.
+However, there are reserved designated rooms to be used by the clinic as isolation rooms to manage instances where there is an outbreak of communicable diseases.

 The unit is tasked with implementing the Living and Learning Communities (LLC) programme.
 The objectives of which are as follows: